 Now that I’ve gotten the most important details out of the way…

 Below is a quick run-down of our itinerary.
-Over the next couple of blog entries, I will share with you a small handful of pics, with the most memorable moments from each place.
-You will also be able to view images via the ‘Gallery’ tab on the main menu bar.
-I hope you enjoy — and would love to hear your feedback on your favourite travel moments too!
+Over the next couple of posts, I will share with you a small handful of pics, with the most memorable moments from each place.

 August 23-24: London (2 nights)